 Neurology Boot Camp:

-All of our PGY1 residents spend one month in the neuro-ICU, and one month on the neurology consult service, at some point during the year.
-Then, in June of the PGY1 year, all residents simultaneously rotate through a unique non-clinical educational rotation called "Boot Camp."
+During PGY1, all residents spend one month in the neuro-ICU, and one month on the neurology consult service.
+In June of the PGY1 year, all residents simultaneously rotate through a unique non-clinical educational rotation the Neurology "Boot Camp."